kubernetes-sigs/cluster-api/docs/proposals/20200220-cluster-resource-set.md

 #### ClusterResourceSet Object Definition

 This is the CRD that has a set of components (resources) to be applied to clusters that match the label selector in it.
+The label selector cannot be empty.

 The resources field is a list of `Secrets`/`ConfigMaps` which should be in the same namespace with `ClusterResourceSet`.
 The clusterSelector field is a Kubernetes [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#resources-that-support-set-based-requirements) that matches against labels on clusters (only the clusters in the same namespace with the ClusterResourceSet resource).
 ClusterResourceSet is namespace-scoped, all resources and clusters needs to be in the same namespace as the ClusterResourceSet.